 Machinery and materials arrived in the Spring of 2018.
 These were hardly optimum (or even satisfactory), conditions for the razing of a garden and starting up again, but for this confused little landscape it was a case of Hobson’s choice.

 One miracle survival was the camelia which was not transferred into a pot.
 None was large enough as the shrub was three metres tall and despite having been severely trimmed back during the previous season, almost as wide.
 The plant and its root-ball were diggerred out and carried a distance of three metres, where it was carefully placed into an enormous hole and bedded in. careful water management, root and leaf protection was managed throughout the summer and into the autumn.
 Although the plant lost leaves and some vigour, it battled on through the winter.

-It was to address previous errors and to create an accessible, manageable and sustainable garden that it had been decided to completely raze what amounted to pretty much all of the original garden areas.
-This would allow for the creation of an upper and lower garden, with the house level situated between them, both levels being accessible by gentle slopes.
+It was as an attempt to address previous errors and to create an accessible, manageable and sustainable garden that it had been decided to completely raze what amounted to pretty much all of the original garden areas.
+This would allow for the creation of an upper and lower garden, with the house level situated between them, both levels being accessible by gentler slopes than those in place.
 There would be areas for growing fruit and vegetables, play spaces for a growing grandson, calm areas for contemplation and plants would be selected for their propensity to attract pollinating insects year-round and native flowers could weave their way back into the garden.
 This was to be a garden for the future.
-It would be a huge personal and financial undertaking, but the importance of the garden as a workspace, a natural space and a place ‘to be’ would at last to be realised.
+It would be a huge personal and financial undertaking, but the importance of the garden as a family garden, a natural space, a workspace and a place simply ‘to be’, might at last be realised.